0xmdh/0xmdh/README.md

 # Hey, I'm Max
 I'm the co-founder of [WakeUp Labs](https://www.wakeuplabs.io), an engineering company building applications, infrastructure, and protocols.
 I work at the intersection of company strategy, products execution, and business development—taking ideas from concept to implementation with a focus on long-term impact.

-I have a background in software engineering, finance and product strategy, combined with experience scaling teams, shaping strategy, and contributing to  ecosystems.
+I have a background in software engineering, business development, finance, and product strategy—combined with experience scaling teams, shaping go-to-market plans, and contributing to ecosystem growth.

 ## About WakeUp Labs